walles/barnklocka/README.md

 * Make digital clock look more like a digital clock
 * Speak analog readout text when clicked
 * Lock the app orientation to portrait
+* Show a plain-text readout of the digital clock
+* Speak digital readout text when clicked